Bullseye (Throwing)

 Make it easier

-• Make the circles larger
+• Make the target circles larger

-• Start the children closer
+• Start the children closer to the targets

 Make it harder